firebase/functions-samples/quickstarts/https-helloworld/README.md

-# Firebase Functions Quickstart - HTTPS trigger
+# Firebase SDK for Cloud Functions Quickstart - HTTPS trigger

-This quickstart demonstrates using **Firebase Functions** setup with an HTTPS trigger.
+This quickstart demonstrates using the **Firebase SDK for Cloud Functions** with an HTTPS trigger.

 ## Introduction